Puntland: Media

 Puntland has its own television channel and studios.
 Puntland TV and Radio is the public broadcasting network of the autonomous Puntland state of Somalia.
 Its headquarters are at the regional capital of Garowe.
 The service also maintains an office in London.
 Founded in April 2013, Puntland TV and Radio broadcasts locally in Somali via terrestrial service.
 It also airs programs globally through satellite.
 Radio Puntland broadcasts internationally via shortwave, with its transmission reaching as far as Finland.
 Its standard programming includes general news, focusing on regional developments, sports and entertainment.

 The private stations Eastern Television Network (ETN TV) and Somali Broadcasting Corporation (SBC TV) broadcast from Bosaso.

 Established in 2004, Radio Garowe is a community radio station based in Garowe.
 The station broadcasts daily from Somalia at 89.8 FM, covering all the latest headlines in Somali news, politics, and society.
 It also broadcasts other special programming on Garowe Online, its online sister website.

 LaasqorayNET is another privately owned website based in Badhan, Bosaso, Dubai and London.
 The website features articles written in Somali and English.
 In addition, the website hosts some audio, though the latter is not regularly updated.

 Radio Gaalkacyo is the state radio station.
 Based in Galkayo, it was formerly known as Radio Free Somalia.

 Horseed Media was established in 2002 by a group of Somali intellectuals in the Netherlands and Finland.
 The station broadcasts from Bosaso and has a listening audience of about 80,000 people, with a reach of 150 km2.
 It also operates a website that counts over 10,000 daily visitors.

 Based in Garowe, Puntland Post was established in 2001 by Somali expatriates in Denmark.
 Its website publishes daily domestic and international news reports and analysis in both Somali and English, with an emphasis on Puntland affairs.

 Established in 2014, Puntland Star presents breaking news, stories and documentaries from Somalia and the rest of the world.

 Other media organizations include Raxanreeb Online (RBC Radio).
 Launched in 2006, RBC presents Somali news to a global audience in both Somali and English.
 With direct sources based in Somalia, it covers local politics and society.

+Sports

+Football

+In 2017, the Puntland State League is formed with nine clubs.